-Extent of tailings flow: tailings could travel up to 25 kilometres downstream of the TSF no areas of significant environmental habitat impacted, and no endangered or Environmental impact:

-species of concern impacted
+- Extent of tailings flow: tailings could travel up to 25 kilometres downstream of the TSF - Environmental impact: no areas of significant environmental habitat impacted, and no endangered or species of concern impacted - Infrastructure impacted: no public/shared infrastructure impacted

 The starter embankment of the Laguna Seca TSF was built in 2001 to a height of 15 metres, with a crest width of 15 metres to allow vehicle traffic and the tailings distribution pipeline.
 The embankment was raised using the downstream method with material sourced from dedicated areas near the embankment.